Musbell/Computer-Pointer-Controller/README.md

                         Specify the target device to run on: CPU, GPU, FPGA or MYRIAD is acceptable.
-Sample will look for a suitable plugin for device (CPU by default)
+Sample will look for a suitable plugin for device (CPU by default) -v VISUALIZATION, --visualization VISUALIZATION
+                        Set to True to visualization all different model outputs
 ```

 ## Benchmarks